xixixao/malice/malice_language_specification.md

     3 + 'a' said Alice. # Semantic Error - Type clash using operator '+' with
                         # values of types 'number' and 'letter'.

-### Variables

-Before variables can be used, they need to be declared with a specific type.

-Once a variable is declared, it can not be redeclared in the same function scope.

-To use a variable, it needs to be initialised with an assignment.
-Note that incrementing/decrementing is a use of a variable.

-    The looking-glass hatta ()
-    opened
-      x became 3. # Semantic Error - Assignment to an undeclared variable 'x'. y was a number.
-      y drunk. # Semantic Error - Invalid use of a varible, 'y' wasn't initialized. y was a number. # Semantic Error - 'y' was already declared. closed

-## Syntax
+## Formal Syntax

-This the MAlice syntax specified in a PEG style.
+This the MAlice syntax specified in a PEG style (similar to [PEG.js](http://pegjs.majda.cz/documentation#grammar-syntax-and-semantics-parsing-expression-types "PEG.js syntax")).

 The syntax is very permissive and does not check for natural language grammar rules (like the correct use of `.`s and `,`s).
 Arbitrary whitespace is allowed between terms and in many places not required (`x was anumber` is valid).